-There have been several changes/fixes made to the Empire2 code in the new Empire3 Server.
+There have been several changes/fixes made to the Empire 2 code in the Empire 3 Server.
 This outlines the various changes and how they will affect you, the player.
-Most of these changes were coded by Ken Stevens <firstname.lastname@example.org> and any bug-reports in the new server should be directed to him.
+Most of these changes were coded by Ken Stevens <email@example.com>.

 The delivery and distribution stuff was removed from the output of "commodity" and each column was widened to 5 characters (to accomodate the new system where sectors are now allowed to hold up to 9999 of stuff)

 Mountains will now mine gold at 3/4 the rate that gold mines do (thar's gold 'n them thar hills!)

 Mountains can now only hold 1/10th the population of normal sectors.

 The mobility cost to move into a sector has been changed from:

 cost = (mcost - eff) / 5 to: if (mcost < 25) cost = (2 + (3 - mcost) * eff) / 5 else cost = (mcost - 20 * eff) / 5 OLD SYSTEM: eff 0% 100% NEW SYSTEM: eff 0% 100% + 0.2 0.0 + 0.4 0.0 m 0.4 0.2 m 0.4 0.2 ^ 5.0 4.8 ^ 5.0 1.0

 Note that this means land units can attack 100% mountains now, so there will be a tradeoff for the defender--either they can have a low efficiency mountain that costs more mobility to attack but gets a lower defense bonus, or they can have a high efficiency mountain that costs less mobility to attack but gets a higher defense bonus.

 New conditional query "coastal" which gets set when you take a "census" of the sector.
 Type "cens * ?coast=1" to get a list of all of your sectors which are adjacent to water (and thus vulnerable to assault).
 Ships